moizsydiki/freeCodeCamp-Responsive-Web-Design-Course/README.md

 1. <a href="https://github.com/moizsydiki/freeCodeCamp/blob/main/catPhotoApp.html">Learn HTML by Building a Cat Photo App</a>
 2. <a href="https://github.com/moizsydiki/freeCodeCamp/tree/main/Camper%20Cafe">Learn Basic CSS by Building a Cafe Menu</a>
-3. Product Landing Page
+3. <a href="https://github.com/moizsydiki/freeCodeCamp/tree/main/CSS%20Colors%20Markers">Learn CSS Colors by Building a Set of Colored Markers</a>
 4. <a href="https://github.com/moizsydiki/freeCodeCamp/tree/main/Registration%20Form">Learn HTML Forms by Building a Registration Form</a>
 5. Survey Form (Certification Project)
 6. <a href="https://github.com/moizsydiki/freeCodeCamp/tree/main/Rothko%20Painting">Learn the CSS Box Model by Building a Rothko Painting</a>
 7. <a href="https://github.com/moizsydiki/freeCodeCamp/tree/main/Building%20a%20Photo%20Gallery">Learn CSS Flexbox by Building a Photo Gallery</a>
-8. Learn Typography by Building a Nutrition Label
+8. <a href="https://github.com/moizsydiki/freeCodeCamp/tree/main/Nutrition%20Label">Learn Typography by Building a Nutrition Label</a>
 9. <a href="https://github.com/moizsydiki/freeCodeCamp/tree/main/HTML%20CSS%20Quiz">Learn Accessibility by Building a Quiz</a>
 10. Tribute Page (Certification Project)
 11. <a href="https://github.com/moizsydiki/freeCodeCamp/tree/main/Balance%20Sheet">Learn More About CSS Pseudo Selectors by Building A Balance Sheet</a>